(Last Updated On: February 26, 2023)

 I’d like to make a brightly-colored arrangement to go with my table setting, what would you suggest?

 This design includes some lovely pastel colors however it would be just as stunning in either a variety of colors or all white flowers.
-Early spring is actually quite colorful in nature so go with colorful blooms if that works better with your easter decor.
+Early spring is actually quite colorful in nature so go with colorful blooms if that works better with your easter decorations.

 My favorite flower is a rose, can I use roses in this design?